uvicjames/district_scale_resilience_benchmarks/models/m1/README.md

 # District-scale Resilience Benchmarks: Model 1

-The first model contains an electricity network and a water distribution network.
+The first model contains an electricity network and a water distribution network created from a street network located in Jamestown, New York.
 The terrain and street layout were obtained from OpenStreetMaps by way of ESRI CityEngine.
 An overview of the main networks is shown below:

 <p align="center">